plynx-team/plynx/docs/concepts.rst

 PLynx makes it easy to create new experiments based on existing graphs and try them simultaneously and reproduce results if needed.

-.. _plynx-concepts-node:
+.. _plynx-concepts-operation:

-Node
+Operation
 ===========================

-While graphs describe how to run an experiment, nodes determine what actually gets done.
+While graphs describe how to run an experiment, operations determine what actually gets done.

-Node is a building block of the graphs.
-PLynx is using two types of the nodes: *Files* and *Operations*.
+Operation is a building block of the graphs.

-- *File* is a node in the graph.
-It serves as a reference to a static resource.
-It can be a static dataset or config file that different graphs might share.
-- *Operation* describes a single executable task in a workflow.
+They describe a single executable task in a workflow.
 Operations are usually (recommended) atomic, meaning they share only input and output resources with any other operations.

+PLynx is using multiple types of Operations that can be customized by plugins.
+Here are some of them.

+- *Python Operation* executes code in python.
+- *BashJinja2 Operation* uses jinja2 templates to execute bash script.
+- *Composite Operation* consists of multiple other operations.
+It can be considered as a sub-graph.

 The graph will make sure that operations run in the correct certain order; other than those dependencies, operations generally run independently.
 In fact, they may run on two completely different machines.